amarkham1/DataStructuresEtc/README.md

 ## Getting Started

+### Installing

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

-### Installing

-To get this package up and running using npm, first ensure you have an npm package initialized in the desired directory using:
+To do so using npm, first ensure you have an npm package initialized in the desired directory using:

 ```
 npm init